Ordinance Committee Meeting 4/24/18 Text Size

 Administrative Assistant: Ryan M. Allen

-The listing of matters are those reasonable anticipated by the chair which may be discussed at the meeting.
+The listing of matters are those reasonably anticipated by the chair which may be discussed at the meeting.
 Not all items listed may in fact be discussed and other items may also be brought up for discussion to the extent permitted by law.